See the current curriculum worksheets below. If you need a worksheet from a prior catalog year, contact your advisor.

 The Environmental Sciences (ENSC) program requires that each student complete a minimum of 3 credit hours of experiential learning related to environmental sciences.
 The requirement can be met with an approved internship, research experience, or approved coursework.

 Students choose an area of specialization in line with their academic interests and career goals.
-There are nine specialization options available, as well as two certificates.
-All of the specializations are available online except for Alternative Energy and Environmental Science Education.
+There are eight specialization options available, as well as four certificates and a minor.
 In addition, students may work with an advisor to propose the use of a minor as their specialization area.
 Some possibilities include Renewable Materials, Environmental Safety and Health, or Bioenergy.

 Applied Ecology